FurrSec/spamit/README.md

 # spamit
- HTTP DoS Tool for stress testing a server (For educational purposes only!)
+ HTTP DoS (Denial of Service Attack) Tool for stress testing a server (For educational purposes only!)

+---

+Status: Unfinished - Idea/Concept Stage